stefannatu/Handling-large-imbalanced-data/README.md

 X_train_scaled = scaler.transform(X_train)
 X_test_scaled = scaler.transform(X_test)
 ```
-Having the training and validation splits, we train a Random Forest model using GridSearch.
+Having the training and holdout splits, we train a Random Forest model using GridSearch.
 A main advantage of sci-kit learn's API is that you can train a Grid Search to optimize for accuracy, recall or precision.

 Why is training for accuracy not such a good idea here?
 Given the extremely imbalanced dataset, a model which guessed "Not Faulty" 100% of the time would be 99.4% accurate!
 However such a model would miss a large number of actually faulty parts in the test set, or so called False Negatives and that would be a disaster.
-Similarly a model which always predicted faulty, would never miss a faulty part, however the overhead of checking and rechecking the 99.6% of the parts that are actually good would be too much.
+Similarly a model which always predicted faulty, would never miss a faulty part, however the overhead of checking and rechecking the 99.6% of the parts that are actually good would be too much additional cost.

+When applied to impressions data, a model that always predicted that a particular impression does not lead to a conversion is likely to be extremely accurate, but entirely misses the purpose of finding the features that correlate with actual conversions.

 Training for accuracy is thus not the best idea.
-Luckily, sci-kit learn's GridSearch allows one to set a parameter to train on, such as accuracy, precision, recall or even a custom functon such as a Matthews Correlation, which kaggle used to judge the competition winners.
+Luckily, sci-kit learn's GridSearch allows one to set a parameter to train on, such as accuracy, precision, recall or even a custom functon such as a Matthews Correlation, which Kaggle used to judge the competition winners.
 To see this, the code below trains a model to optimize for Recall using the *scoring* parameter, and runs it on all the available nodes on the computer (*by seting n_jobs = -1).

 ```python3